Collections Of Colonies Of Bees ‘Celebrities’, UK Moves To Ban Scalpers, And More

 McKinley Dixon’s ‘Magic, Alive’, The Legacy Of D’Angelo, And More

-This week on Discologist, guest-host Philip Basnight (Broke Royals / DC Rock History Podcast) joins and Kevin to talk about McKinley Dixon’s latest hip-hop wonderland Magic, Alive, the legacy of D’Angelo, and more.
+This week on Discologist, guest-host Philip Basnight (Broke Royals / DC Rock History Podcast) and Kevin discuss McKinley Dixon’s latest hip-hop wonderland Magic, Alive, the legacy of D’Angelo, and more.

 Country-Rock Rising Legends Ladybird Return With 'Clementine'; Taylor Swift Gets Panned, Zach Bryan Goes Big, And More